Loading...

 This is what makes the Agent SDK different: Claude executes tools directly instead of asking you to implement them.

-If you see "Claude Code not found", install Claude Code and restart your terminal.
-For "API key not found", set your API key.
+If you see "API key not found", make sure you've set the ANTHROPIC_API_KEY environment variable in your .env file or shell environment.
 See the full troubleshooting guide for more help.

 Try other prompts